giellalt/lang-sms/src-fst-morphology-root.lexc.md

 * **Symbols ;**
 * **Particle ;**

-This generates from merged materials
+These generate from merged materials:
 * **A_sms2x ;** This generates from merged materials
 * **TRAB_sms2x ;** transitive abbreviations
 * **TRNUMAB_sms2x ;** transitive abbreviations with numerals